-When will your phone get Android O?
-A data-driven guide
+When will your phone get Android 8.0?
+A data-driven Oreo upgrade guide

 - Length of time for Android Marshmallow delivery: 135 days

-- Two-year average: 244 days (if the Nougat upgrade were to happen today — so likely even more)
+- Two-year average: 244 days (if the Nougat upgrade were to have happened in mid-August, for the sake of calculation — so likely even more)

-What this data suggests about Android O
+What this data suggests about the Android Oreo upgrade

 Let's make it easy, shall we?
 If you've got an LG phone, don't hold your breath.
-Past data suggests it'll take LG a few months, give or take, to get Android O onto the U.S. versions of its current LG G6 flagship.
+Past data suggests it'll take LG a few months, give or take, to get Oreo onto the U.S. versions of its current LG G6 flagship.

 As for the previous-gen LG G5 flagship?
 Yeah...good luck with that.